IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 INTRODUCTION AND RELATIONAL DATABASES NOTES
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-CHAPTER 1.1 The Evolution of Database Systems
+Chapter 1.1 The Evolution of Database Systems
   - The term database refers to a collection of data that is managed by a DBMS.
   - DBMS expected to:
     1. Allow users to create new databases / specify schemas